skip navigation

 Can my child walk outside with skates? : NO!
 Skate guards protect the metal blades of skates.
 Skate guards designed for walking are a must when a skater is walking anywhere other than on the black, rubber matting inside the rinks.
 Skaters should never walk with bare blades on concrete; this damages the blades.
 Skates at this level should be sharpened about every 8-12 hours of ice time or if they get nicked.
 Skate sharpening is offered at most hockey gear stores (PureHockey, Sports Etc. and pro shops at rinks).

-Contact us with any questions or requests for scholarships.
+SYHA offers the Learn to Skate programs with automatic reduced tuition assistance pricing available within the registration checkout process.
 We will not turn any child away that wants to learn to skate or play hockey.

 LTS/LTP